-The effects of Juvéderm have been found to last slightly longer with visible plumpness remaining for up to one year, compared to Restylane’s average of ten months.
+The effects of Juvéderm have been found to last slightly longer with results lasting for up to 1year, compared to Restylane’s average of 10 months.

 What are natural lip fillers?

-If you are looking for a natural lip filler alternative, try using a topical lip plumping product containing natural ingredients such as peppermint and cinnamon.
-These ingredients act as mild irritants and increase the blood flow in your lips, making them appear fuller.
-Alternatively, use a sugar lib scrub to improve the circulation in your lips.
+If you’re looking for a natural lip filler alternative, you can try using a topical lip plumping product containing natural ingredients such as peppermint and cinnamon.
+These ingredients act as mild irritants to temporarily increase the blood flow to your lips, making them appear fuller.
+Alternatively, you can use a sugar lip scrub to improve the circulation in your lips.

 Keep in mind that these home remedies are temporary and can only produce subtle results.

 Hyaluronic acid lip fillers rejuvenate the lips and surrounding tissue by plumping the skin, reducing the appearance of lines and wrinkles and stimulating collagen production for long-term results.
 Hyaluronic acid is temporary and metabolized by the body over a period of months.